FatehAK/vite-plugin-image-optimizer/README.md

 Default: `true`

-Logs the optimization stats to terminal output with file size difference in kB and percent increase/decrease.
+Logs the optimization stats to terminal output with file size difference in kB, percent increase/decrease and total savings.

 ### `svg`